awsdocs/aws-elemental-medialive-user-guide/doc_source/submitting-batch-command.md

    `aws medialive batch-update-schedule --channel-id 999999 --cli-input-json schedule-create-actions.txt`

 1. To submit the command, press **Enter**\.
 The response appears on the screen\.
 The response repeats the data from the request\.

-   If the JSON payload includes create actions and you didn't enter `ActionName` elements for an action, AWS Elemental MediaLive generates one and includes it in the response\.